jasonchuangkw/ga_project1/README.md

 US States in their abbreviation format : For charting purpose Percentage of People in each State with a Bachelor's Degree or higher (source) : For further insights

+## Data Dictionary

+Feature	Type	Dataset	Description state	object	ACT/SAT	Name of USA state act17_participation	float64	ACT	ACT Participation Rate (%) in 2017 by state act17_composite	float64	ACT	ACT Average Test Score (Composite) in 2017 by state act18_participation	float64	ACT	ACT Participation Rate (%) in 2018 by state act18_composite	float64	ACT	ACT Average Test Score (Composite) in 2018 by state act19_participation	float64	ACT	ACT Participation Rate (%) in 2019 by state act19_composite	float64	ACT	ACT Average Test Score (Composite) in 2019 by state sat17_participation	float64	SAT	SAT Participation Rate (%) in 2017 by state sat17_ebrw	int64	SAT	SAT Evidence-Based Reading and Writing and Math (EBRW) Average in 2017 by state sat17_math	int64	SAT	SAT Math Average in 2017 by state sat17_total	int64	SAT	SAT Total Score Average in 2017 by state sat18_participation	float64	SAT	SAT Participation Rate (%) in 2018 by state sat18_ebrw	int64	SAT	SAT Evidence-Based Reading and Writing and Math (EBRW) Average in 2018 by state sat18_math	int64	SAT	SAT Math Average in 2018 by state sat18_total	int64	SAT	SAT Total Score Average in 2018 by state sat19_participation	float64	SAT	SAT Participation Rate (%) in 2019 by state sat19_ebrw	int64	SAT	SAT Evidence-Based Reading and Writing and Math (EBRW) Average in 2019 by state sat19_math	int64	SAT	SAT Math Average in 2019 by state sat19_total	int64	SAT	SAT Total Score Average in 2019 by state actsat17_participation	float64	Processed Data	Summation of ACT and SAT Participation Rate (%) in 2017 by state actsat18_participation	float64	Processed Data	Summation of ACT and SAT Participation Rate (%) in 2018 by state actsat19_participation	float64	Processed Data	Summation of ACT and SAT Participation Rate (%) in 2019 by state abbrevation	object	Customised Data	Two letters format (abbrevation) by state graduates_percentage	float64	Customised Data	Percentage of people with degree and above by state

 ## Summary of Findings